SPARC-FAIR-Codeathon/KnowMore/README.md

 1. Find datasets of interest and click on the "Add to automated discovery" button, visible in the header of the datasets, to add each of them in the KnowMore analysis
 2. Go to the KnowMore tab, and check that all your selected datasets are listed
 3. Click on "Discover" to initiate the automated discovery process
-4. Wait until the interactive results are displayed
+4. Wait until the results are displayed

 ## Using the Source Code
 The front end of our app is based on a fork of the sparc-app.
 The documentation for using/editing it is [available here](https://github.com/RyanQuey/sparc-app/tree/84ab5df2203ef0a551051cf0ac037762dbc4e7dc).